korenrolle/ForEver-Young/README.md

 the player will be able to keep playing the game and the calculation for the pay table will keep caculating

 ##Psuedo Code
+Load the start screen on some type of background with the game in the middle.
+There will be a start button that when click will allow you to interact with the game. the game will be housed in a css build
+There will be a button for payout, a button for spin, a button for paytable , and a bet max If you click the button for payout a box will pop up that says $xxxxx amount will be sent to your account, Thank you for playing
+If you click the spin button it will trigger the screen to spin If you click the paytable it will show you which ways you can win(maybe a prompt) If you click max it will jump to the max amount you can bet for the game

 ![IMG_2935](https://user-images.githubusercontent.com/115126618/201924598-6f821b2d-4042-47cb-8315-6b042ffa08f5.jpg)